gilesknap/maaspower/docs/how-to/kasasmartplug.rst

 4. **Discovering Your Device:**

-   - To discover your Kasa devices and get their IP addresses, you can use the `discover` command from python-kasa:
+   - To discover your Kasa devices and get their IP addresses, you can use the 'discover' command from python-kasa:

      .. code-block:: bash